 By signing below, I am neither giving nor withholding consent for my child(ren) to participate in any program.
 I am merely indicating that I have received and read the booklet with notices regarding my rights relating to activities which might affect my child(ren).

+Student Name (printed) Student ID Number

+School Grade

-Student Name (printed) Student ID Number School Grade Parent/Guardian Signature Date STUDENT USE OF TECHNOLOGY • ACCEPTABLE USE AGREEMENT I have read the Red Bluff Joint Union High School District (the District) "Acceptable Use of Technology Agreement" and understand its provisions.
-I accept responsibility for the appropriate use of District computer resources, which include all computer systems, network systems, Internet and intranet web site or other data processing equipment owned by the District, as well as remote computers, or computer systems when used to access District computer resources.
+Parent/Guardian Signature Date

+STUDENT USE OF TECHNOLOGY • ACCEPTABLE USE AGREEMENT

+I have read the Red Bluff Joint Union High School District (the District) "Acceptable Use of Technology Agreement" and understand its provisions.
+I accept responsibility for the appropriate use of District computer resources, which include all computer systems, network systems, Internet and intranet website or other data processing equipment owned by the District, as well as remote computers, or computer systems when used to access District computer resources.
 I understand that use of District computer resources in violation of the Acceptable Use Agreement will result in disciplinary action and/or the cancellation or restriction of user privileges.
 I agree to report any use which is in violation of the Acceptable Use Agreement to the appropriate system administrator, administrative office, or employee supervisor, as indicated in the Acceptable Use Agreement.

-Student ID Number Student Name (printed) Grade School Student Signature Date
+Student Name (printed) Student ID Number

-Please return this page to your child's school.

-Telephone
+School Grade

-Date
+Student Signature Date

-I have read the Red Bluff Joint Union High School District "Acceptable Use of Technology Agreement" and understand its provisions and understand the responsibility my child has for the use of District computer resources.
+I have read the Red Bluff Joint Union High School District "A understand its provisions and understand the responsibility my

-Parent/Guardian Name (printed)
+Parent/Guardian Name (printed) Telephone

-Parent/Guardian Signature
+Parent/Guardian Signature Date

+Please return this page to o your child's school.